david-gaspard/msmodel/README.md

 ### complex histogram
 Complex histograms are declared by the section title `[muplane]` in the configuration file.
-Complex histograms are histograms of the complex eigenvalues of either the multiple-scattering matrix, $\mathsf{M}(k)$, or its normalized version
+Complex histograms are two-dimensional plots of the distribution of the complex eigenvalues of either the multiple-scattering matrix, $\mathsf{M}(k)$, or its normalized version

 <p>$$N_{ij}(k) = \mathrm{i}\delta_{ij} - \frac{G^+(k,\mathbf{x}_i\mid\mathbf{x}_j)}{I(k,0)}(1-\delta_{ij})$$</p>